Warbacon/Warbacon/README.md

 # ¡Hola mundo! 👋

-I'm proficient in Linux and Windows, with experience in C, C++, Python, Bash, PowerShell and JavaScript.
-Always eager to learn and contribute to open-source projects.
+I'm pretty skilled with Linux and Windows, and I've got experience with C, C++, Python, Bash, PowerShell, and JavaScript.
+I'm always up for learning new things and love contributing to open-source projects.

 🚀 Check out my repos and let’s collaborate!